License to boogie: Japan moves to ease dancing ban

 PARIS French sculptor Auguste Rodin's newly re-discovered marble masterpiece titled "Andromeda" will be up for sale in Paris in May, auction house, Artcurial, said on Friday.

-TOKYO Japan's government is considering relaxing a law that forbids late-night dancing in public establishments, according to a draft proposal reviewed by Reuters, potentially ending police raids that have shuttered nightclubs across the country.
+TOKYO Japan's government is considering relaxing a law that forbids late-night dancing in public establishments, according to a draft of a bill reviewed by Reuters, potentially ending police raids that have shuttered nightclubs across the country.

 Dancing at public venues is technically illegal in Japan and is only permitted until midnight in clubs with a special license, a vestige of a law on "businesses affecting public morals", which was passed in 1948 to stamp out prostitution linked to dance halls but over the years was all but forgotten.